zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/setup/setup-adb.md

       select count(*) from appnodejs.orders;
       </copy>
       ````
+7. Copy the URL for SQL Developer Web onto a notepad.

-## **STEP 5:**  Connect Docker Instance to AJD
+## **STEP 5:**  Connect Docker Instance to ATP

 1. Run the script env\_setup\_script\_adb.sh, this will download the docker application from OKE (Oracle Kubernetes engine) start the eshop application.
-This script could take 2-5 minutes to run.
+This script will take 2-5 minutes to run.

       ````
       <copy>cd /u01/script